jbrowning96/jbrowning96.github.io/index.md

 - Office: GAB418
 - Email: justinbrowning(at)unt(dot)edu

-*Disclaimer: The views and opinions expressed in this page, or any subsequent pages, are strictly those of the only my own.*
+*Disclaimer: The views and opinions expressed in this page, or any subsequent pages, are strictly my own.*